 Change the 3rd paragraph of this subclause as follows:

-The RA field of the BlockAck frame is the address of the recipient STA that requested the Block Ack.
+The RA field of the BlockAck frame except for the Multi-STA BlockAck variant is the address of the recipient STA that requested the Block Ack.
+An HE AP that transmits a Multi-STA BlockAck frame with different values of the AID subfield in Per STA Info subfields sets the RA field to the broadcast address. (#1493) An HE AP that transmits a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields sets the RA field to the address of the recipient STA that requested the Block Ack or to the broadcast address.
+An HE non-AP STA can only transmit a Multi-STA BlockAck frame with a single AID subfield or with the same values of the AID subfield in Per STA Info subfields and sets the RA field to the address of the recipient STA that requested the Block Ack. (#2212)

 TGax editor: Delete the last sentence in the first paragraph of 25.4.1 in TGax D0.2, which reads as follows: “An HE STA that transmits a Multi-STA BlockAck frame with more than one BA Information field and at least two different AIDs shall set the RA field to the broadcast address(#1493).”